axshendely/Superpy_Winc/README.md

 # How to Use:
 	 --use {buy,sell,report,products}
-		Choose how to use (buy, sell, report) buy to buy somthing from the store sell to sell somthing from the store report to report history bought and sold items
+		Choose how to use (buy, sell, report, products) buy to buy somthing from the store sell to sell somthing from the store report to report history bought and sold items